REMOTE OTA

 Visual Studio Code Thinger.io Extension for MCU OTA

-- Device switcher to search & select the target device for the update
+• Device and Product switcher to search and select the target device(s) for the update

-- Real-time device connection status
+• Real-time device connection status and input/output indicators

-Before running the OTA it is necessary to configure the extension by accessing the VScode Extensions Manager and selecting the Extensions Settings option.
+Before running the OTA, it is necessary to configure the extension by accessing the VS Code Extensions Manager and selecting the Extensions Settings option.

 Thinger.io Visual Studio Code Extension for OTA updates

-- Thinger.io Token: Place here a Thinger.io
+• Thinger.io Token: Place here a Thinger.io Access Token with these permissions:

 Example Thinger.io Token Configuration for Visual Studio Code Extension

-If everything is configured correctly it will be possible to start working with the Thinger.io extension via the new elements added to the bottom toolbar.
-There are two buttons that allow to select the target device to be flashed, and then compile and upload new firmware binaries.
+Subsequently, the Thinger.io Visual Studio Code toolbar buttons can be used to select the device and flash new firmware.
+If the configuration is correct, it will be possible to begin working with the Thinger.io extension through the new elements added to the bottom toolbar.
+Two buttons are available to select the target device for flashing, and then to compile and upload new firmware binaries.

 Thinger.io Buttons on Visual Studio Code Toolbar